arya8831/PI-SERVER-SELFTRY-8831/pi server/raspberry-pi-web-server-master/README.md

 ### PM2

-I ❤️ [pm2](https://github.com/Unitech/pm2).
+ check out (https://github.com/Unitech/pm2).
 It's a great module to deploy your nodejs applications.
 First let's install it on both your computer and your raspberry pi.

 	$ sudo npm install -g pm2